deckhouse/virtualization/docs/USER_GUIDE.md

 - there are changes pending restart of the virtual machine;
 - there is a disk in the process of resizing among the dependent devices.

-When you create a snapshot of the virtual machine, the IP address will be converted to a static IP address and will be used later when restoring the virtual machine from the snapshot.
+When a snapshot is created, the dynamic IP address of the VM is automatically converted to a static IP address and saved for recovery.

 If you do not want to convert and use the old IP address of the virtual machine, you can set the corresponding policy to `Never`.
 In this case, the address type without conversion (`Auto` or `Static`) will be used.